Faethm-ai/jupydiff/README.md

 -----------------

 # jupydiff Docker Action for GitHub Actions
-Automated differ for Jupyter Notebooks that enables a quick comparison of changes with the previous HEAD commit using GitHub authorised Actions and dependencies.
+Automated diff for Jupyter notebooks that enables a quick comparison of changes with the previous HEAD commit using GitHub authorised Actions and dependencies.

 ## Table of contents
 * [General info](#general-info)